 The fact that a person was happy on inflicted wickedness negates the idea that they cannot be happy because of it.
 This statement of Cicero’s would be guaranteed to work if, on the flip side, he included societal consequences for wickedness (none was implied in this paradox) such as the presence of law and order in which those wrongdoers who are wicked will find themselves very miserable indeed!
 Foolishness, being unwise, makes bad decisions leading us into situations that don’t promote our happiness, so I’m with Cicero on that one!
 Indolence, I interpret here as living a sedentary lifestyle though pleasant in moderation; too much of it can be taxing on our physical and mental wellbeing.

-‘We are therefore to look upon whatever is worthy of praise as at once happy, prosperous, and desirable’ All this talk on virtue being prosperous to society and praising those Roman men who performed monumental scale deeds on behalf of the people of Rome leads me to think this is a reflection of Cicero’s ethics developed in his role as statesmen working in many levels of the Roman state for he served the public in matters of law and finance (he served as quaestor in Sicily).
+‘We are therefore to look upon whatever is worthy of praise as at once happy, prosperous, and desirable’ All this talk on virtue being prosperous to society and praising those Roman men who performed monumental scale deeds on behalf of the people of Rome – leads me to think this is a reflection of Cicero’s ethics developed from his role as statesmen working in many levels of Roman government for he served the public in matters of law and finance (he served as quaestor in Sicily).
 Virtue is its own reward to the one that performs them, their deeds are looked upon as worthy of praise; again virtue implies being a productive member of society; but it’s only a boon to society if the individual possesses those personality traits and acts on them in the first place.
-Nevertheless I think here virtue is its own reward because the virtuous deeds you commit is rewarded by those that are indebted to you gaining trust and praise with the possibility of a ‘glory never can die’ otherwise known as kleos!
+Nevertheless I think here virtue is its own reward because the virtuous deeds you commit is rewarded by those that are indebted to you, gaining their trust and praise – with the additional possibility of renown also known as kleos in the ancient world!